 Ned and Benedicte Clark, a married couple, go to Niger to visit Leslie Clark, Ned’s aunt, and the founder of The Nomad Foundation.
 Bringing their friend, Cooper Bates, the three of them commence a 4-week journey into the poorest, the hottest, and most remote place you can think of.
 This is a place completely unlike anything most Westerners get to experience in their lifetime.

-This 70 minute film takes the audience along on an incredible journey, where no one is allowed to travel without special permits and security team.
+This 70-minute film takes the audience along on an incredible journey, where no one is allowed to travel without special permits and a security team.
 They make friends with Nomadic tribes members, for whom owning a cow literally determines whether they live or die.
-They travelled with the Tuaregs who spent years in the desert dunes, fighting the dictatorial government during the rebellions.
+They traveled with the Tuaregs who spent years in the desert dunes, fighting the dictatorial government during the rebellions.

 In the Timia Oasis, once a flourishing tourist destination, Benedicte promises the Chief that she will do anything in her power to help promote travel to Niger, and restore the country to the status it once had: A hospitable country with a booming tourist industry.
 She tells him, that she will create a film that shows Niger in all its beauty, joyousness, and unique, traditional artistry.

 While our group did not originally go to Niger with this purpose, it becomes pertinent for Benedicte to make a difference in the lives of the Tuareg nomads and raise awareness about this forgotten country.
 Road Trip Niger is the fruit of this effort.

 Ned Clark, Benedicte Clark, Leslie Clark, Cooper Bates

 Hasso Akotey, Ned Clark, Alhassane Foungounou, Roger Kellaway, De Wolfe Music Library

 Randy Ross, Benedicte Schoyen